thegalah/ts-runtime-validation/CONTRIBUTING.md

 ### Overview

 ts-runtime-validation is a TypeScript-first tool that generates JSON Schema validators from TypeScript interfaces and type aliases.
-The architecture follows a pipeline approach:
+The architecture follows a service-oriented pipeline approach:

 ```
-TypeScript Files → Parser → Schema Generator → JSON Schema + TypeScript Helpers
+TypeScript Files → FileDiscovery → SchemaProcessor → CodeGenerator → Output Files
+                                                   ↓
+                      SchemaWriter ← Orchestrated by SchemaGenerator
 ```

 ### Core Components